The Past and Future of Work

 What does the future of work look like in a digital age?
 And what can be done to ensure that this new digital economy benefits everyone?

-The Institute for Workplace Studies is launching a series of initiatives—from fresh research to public forums to invitation-only gatherings—to help drive forward the conversation on the possibilities and perils of the digital economy.
-As part of this effort, the Future of Work Series hosts the most innovative thinkers as they imagine what the future of work will look like in the U.S. and around the world.
+To help drive forward the conversation on the possibilities and perils of the digital economy, the Institute for Workplace Studies launched the Future of Work Series in the fall of 2016, hosting the most innovative thinkers as they imagine what the future of work will look like in the U.S. and around the world.